Ryōtarō Araki

-Ryōtarō Araki (荒木 遼太郎, Araki Ryōtarō) is a Japanese footballer who plays as an attacking midfielder and as a forward for club Kashima Antlers.
+Ryōtarō Araki (荒木 遼太郎, Araki Ryōtarō) is a Japanese footballer who plays as an attacking midfielder and as a forward for Belgian Pro League club Sint-Truiden.

 Youth career

 Beginning his career at his hometown club Roasso Kumamoto in their junior youth section, he went on to attend Higashi Fukuoka High School.
 In 2018, he represented Japan U16 in the AFC U16 Championship.
 In Japan's first game in the tournament, he won the man of the match award after scoring two goals in a 5-2 win over Thailand.
 Japan went on to win the tournament, with Araki appearing in every game except for the semi-final.
 In his second year at Higashi Fukuoka HS, he was handed the number 10 shirt and was made captain of the team.
 Over two seasons, Araki made 30 appearances for the school scoring 10 goals across the Prince Takamado Cup, the All Japan High School Soccer Tournament, and the "Inter-High".